Elvennn/anileaf/README.md

 ## Install

-DO A BETTER GRADLE JOB
+To build : `gradle fatJar`

-To build
+To install the CLI use : `sudo ./installCLI.sh`

-To install CLI use : `sudo ./install`
+Using the daemon is a bit more complexe.
+You can use the `Dockerfile` as an example.